 There were calls for changing how we handle undocumented immigrant children, calls for changing the laws and policies that dictate the lives of an estimated 11 million undocumented workers in the U.S., calls for changing how Big Agriculture manages labor, and calls for changing how we as a country best capitalize on our wealth of foreign talent — lest we, as speaker Vivek Wadhwa argued, continue to fall behind developing countries that are empowered by ubiquitous connectivity and inexpensive technology.
 In the interest of not writing a 5,000-word post, I’ll focus here on the latter two points: changing agricultural staffing and the way in which we utilize foreign skilled labor.

-Though David’s presentation of our H1-B report represented a slight detour from the topic of undocumented Mexican workers, it garnered a lot of interest among the largely bilingual audience of seasoned lawyers, inquisitive law students, economics PhDs, community organizers, and non-profit leaders.
+Though David’s presentation (watch video here) of our H1-B report represented a slight detour from the topic of undocumented Mexican workers, it garnered a lot of interest among the largely bilingual audience of seasoned lawyers, inquisitive law students, economics PhDs, community organizers, and non-profit leaders.
 Which makes sense, if you think about it: after all, whether it’s over skilled or unskilled labor, the debate over immigration is, in essence, a debate over who is allowed to participate in and contribute to the future of the country.

 David’s co-panelist, Magnus Lofstrom of the Public Policy Institute of California, presented a study that found H1-B workers are in fact more educated and most often better paid, which indicates that these workers are filling a necessary skills gap, particularly in STEM fields.
 However, Lofstrom called for further research into the potential effect of an influx of foreign skilled labor on the domestic workforce.
 Professor Peri answered with some ongoing research that demonstrated an apparent positive effect of the H1-B program, while Vivek Wadwah showed inescapable evidence of the economic benefits of the 52% of Silicon Valley startups founded by immigrants.